gyGil/gyGil.github.io/_posts/2017-10-02-Dog-Breed-Classifier.md

 ```

 ### Dog detector
 It makes the prediction using resnet50.
-If a image is classified between 151 to 268 using ResNet50, it means it is a dog image.
+If a image is classified between 151 to 268 using ResNet50, it is a dog image.

 ```python
 from keras.applications.resnet50 import preprocess_input, decode_predictions